DecisionsDev/decision-engine-observer-sample/README.md

 ### Inside the XOM project (TestObserverForOoC-xom):

-#### Response/Request Classes:
+#### Request Class:

 The Request object contains a date, and an input number.

+#### Response Class:

 The response object contains an outout number, a string message, and stores the EngineTrace.

 #### TraceElement: